American Express Platinum Card: Benefits, Costs & Sign-Up Bonus

 FINAL THOUGHTS

-I’m not saying that I think that no one should get the card.
-Depending on your situation, it could be a great value.
-For example, if you are able to use the Centurion Lounges on a regular basis, that alone could make it a must-have card in your wallet.
+This isn’t a card for everyone, but depending on your situation, it could be a great value.
+For example, if you regularly use the Centurion Lounges, that alone could make it a must-have card in your wallet.

 This post first appeared on Your Mileage May Vary